plumed/plumed2/user-doc/Miscelaneous.md

 \par Technicalities

-The command `plumed completion` just writes on its standard output the body of a bash function.
+At configure time if the variable `BASH_COMPLETION_DIR` is defined it will be used to decide where PLUMED autocompletion should be installed.
+Otherwise, configure will look for the presence of the `bash-completion` package and, in case it is installed on the same prefix as PLUMED, also PLUMED autocompletion will be installed.
+Finally, if none of these two conditions are satisfied, autocompletion will not be enabled.
+You will have to change your bashrc file once adding the following lines:
 Now look at these lines:
 \verbatim
 _plumed() { eval "$(plumed --no-mpi completion 2>/dev/null)";}
 complete -F _plumed -o default plumed
 \endverbatim
+This is what you are expected to do if for instance you have multiple versions of PLUMED installed concurrently using separate env modules.
+The command `plumed completion` just writes on its standard output the body of a bash function.
 The `-o default` options will make sure that if `plumed --no-mpi completion` returns an error the default bash completion will be used.
 This is what will happen if you load an older PLUMED version for which the `completion` command is not available yet.
 In future PLUMED versions the `plumed completion` command might return more sophisticated functions.
 You should